martin-ueding/thinkpad-scripts/README.rst

 Website
 =======

-All information about the scripts and what they do, is on the `project website
+Motivation for this project is on the `project website
 <http://martin-ueding.de/en/projects/think-rotate#pk_campaign=git>`_.

 Dependencies